nens/threedi-docs/source/a_howto_build_sewerage_model.rst

 Pipe flow
 =========

 The dynamic flow through complex sewer networks can be computed fast, stable and accurately by 3Di.
-3Di can be used to model any sanitary, storm and combined sewer system, offering complete hydrology and hydraulic simulation and real-time control (RTC) modeling capabilities.
+3Di can be used to model any sanitary, storm and combined sewerage system, offering complete hydrology and hydraulic simulation and real-time control (RTC) modeling capabilities.
 3Di uses the complete â€œde Saint Venant Equationsâ€, including backwater and transient flow phenomena.
 The computational core has an automatic drying and pressurized procedure and handles both subcritical and supercritical flow.
 The computation is 100% mass conservative, machine precision.

 .. figure:: image/b_sewerage_overview.png
    :alt: b_sewerage_overview